jeltechnologies/sheetmusic/README.md

 # Screenmusic - play music from screen
 Do you like playing piano, keyboard and have lots of sheet music in PDF <a href="http://www.jososoft.dk/yamaha/sheets.htm">like these</a>.
 Would you like to play from screen?
 Then this project is for you.
+T

 ## Screenshots
 ### Songbooks